 Lidia Yan is changing the way shippers and carriers connect in order to meet today’s growing transportation demands.
 As the CEO and Co-Founder of NEXT Trucking, Yan runs the world’s first trucker-centric, tech-enabled marketplace that efficiently matches freight with available truck capacity, easing the logistics bottleneck.
 With smart-matching and predictive load technologies, the NEXT platform provides enhanced supply chain visibility for shippers, as well as a better experience for truckers, who gain more control over their schedules, routes, and rates.
 Prior to founding NEXT Trucking in 2015, she served as a marketing executive at Newegg, where she managed a $22 million marketing budget while keeping the cost of overall sales under 1 percent.
 Before Newegg, she founded 9luxe, a leading flash sale site in China.

-President, Freightos Marketplace
+Chief Marketplace Officer, Freightos Marketplace

 Ruthie has held product leadership positions at multiple global B2B start-ups, including Tradeum and Unicorn Solutions, resulting in successful exits.
 Prior to Freightos, she was responsible for architecture and strategy for a global IBM software division.
 Ruthie has led the Freightos Marketplace since launch, guiding strategy and execution of the world’s largest global freight marketplace.

 Managing Partner Bill Pescatello brings over 10 years of venture experience, where he has helped build multiple top quartile funds for both strategic and independent funds.